On the Hardness of Approximating Distributions with Tractable Probabilistic Models: Relationship between Approximate Modeling and Inference

 Since marginals are tractable for decomposable PCs, approximating a target distribution with bounded $f$-divergence using a decomposable PC implies that marginals can be approximated in polynomial-time with bounded absolute error.
-Previously,~\citet{dagum1993approximating} considered this query for Bayesian networks and showed that there exists a randomized polynomial-time algorithm for the absolute approximation of marginals.
-Due to this, it is unsurprising that this form of approximation is guaranteed by the more restrictive condition of bounded f-divergence.
+This aligns with~\citet{dagum1993approximating}, who showed that there exists a randomized polynomial-time algorithm for the absolute approximation of marginals for Bayesian networks.